 Sometimes I like to throw in a few extra pineapple rings and some fresh herbs like parsley to brighten up the platter if you really want to deck it out even more!

-As for sides that goes well with ham, here are some of my favorites!
+As for sides that goes well with baked ham with pineapples, here are some of my favorites!

 - Garlic Mashed Potatoes